Propagation of chaos in neural fields: Generalized models

 \section{Generalized models}

-In the main section we chose to concentrate on the cornerstone mathematical problems arising in the modeling of neural fields, and chose to deal with relatively general models, yet simplified.
-Indeed, as discussed in section~\ref{sec:Motiv}, we saw that two technicalities were not taken into account in our general analysis.
-These were (i) non-globally Lipschitz drift that do not satisfy the linear growth condition (for Fitzhugh-Nagumo models) and (ii) state-dependent diffusion coefficients.
-Relatively classical methods allow to extend our proofs to these two refinements.
-In this section we will explain how one can extend to present analysis to models including this kind of dynamics.
-We consider the network equations:
+In the main section we choose to concentrate on the cornerstone mathematical problems arising in the modeling of neural fields, and choose to deal with relatively general models, yet simplified.
+Indeed, as discussed in Appendix~\ref{secMotiv}, we see that two technicalities were not taken into account in our general analysis.
+These were (i) nonglobally Lipschitz drift that do not satisfy the linear growth condition (for Fitzhugh--Nagumo models) and (ii) state-dependent diffusion coefficients.